ampaho/PhonePigs/README.md

 	(YKN1111111,{(YKN1111111,Jürgen),(YKN1111111,Yurgen)})

 ##Acknowledgements
-I originally wrote started this project for Jolome Benin to remove duplicates from the LEPI (Liste Electorale Permanente Informatisée) for Electoral Ballots in Benin Republic.
+I originally wrote started this project for Jolome to remove duplicates from the LEPI (Liste Electorale Permanente Informatisée) for Electoral Ballots in Benin Republic.
 I also used it for WhyInside.com (GrubHub for latin restaurants).
 It's lightweight and plays nice with DataFu.